sandyvern/prework-videos-irb/README.md

 ## Learning Goals

-+ Explain why REPLs are useful
++ Describe why REPLs are useful for testing code
 + Use IRB to execute Ruby expressions
 + Identify return values in IRB
 + Define Evaluation in the context of a REPL